FurkanToprak/Java101/lesson3.md

 Earlier, we mentioned that `a` had a _predetermined_ size.
 This means that the program knows how much memory to allocate to variable `a` before trying to store a value.
 How did the program know how much memory to allocate?
 We specified `a`'s data type as an `int`. `int` is one of the many data types.
 Let's review some data types:
 * Data types can be separated as **primitive** or **non-primitive**.
 Primitive data types are data types that are built into Java.
 Non-primitive data types are not built into Java.
 For now, all you need to know that primitive data types are all lowercase whereas non-primitive data types are capitalized.

+**Note:** We'll be taking a look at about 9 different data types.
+At first, their names and their characteristics will blend into each other.
+We'll also be taking a look at some numbers.
+Don't let this overwhelm you.
+I've been studying Computer Science for 4 years and still don't know a lot of these numbers.
+This information dump is just for future reference.
+For now, focus on the functions and limitations of the data types.
 ### Primitive Data Types:

 * `int`: The **integer** data type can store whole numbers that do not contain decimal points.